tiprankstipranks

 Market Competition and Broker Reliance

-Competition in the insurance and reinsurance markets could reduce profits from our insurance operations.
-Insurance and reinsurance markets are highly competitive.
-We compete on an international and regional basis with major United States (U.S.), Bermuda, United Kingdom (U.K.), European, and other international insurers and reinsurers and with underwriting syndicates, some of which have greater financial, marketing, and management resources than we do, have greater access to "big data," and may be able to offer a wider range of, or more sophisticated, commercial and personal lines products.
+Competition in the insurance markets could reduce profits from our insurance operations.
+Insurance markets are highly competitive.
+We compete on an international and regional basis with major U.S., Bermuda, U.K., and other international insurers and with underwriting syndicates, some of which have greater financial, marketing, and management resources than we do, have greater access to "big data," and may be able to offer a wider range of, or more sophisticated, commercial and personal lines products.
 Recent industry consolidation, including business combinations among insurance and other financial services companies, has resulted in larger competitors with even greater financial resources.
-In addition, capital market participants have created alternative products that are intended to compete with reinsurance products.
+In addition, capital market participants have created alternative products that are intended to compete with insurance products.
 Similar to other industries, the insurance industry is undergoing rapid and significant technological and other changes.
-There is increasing focus by traditional insurance industry participants, technology companies, "InsurTech" start-up companies and others on using technology and innovation to simplify and improve the customer experience, increase efficiencies, redesign products, alter business models and effect other potentially disruptive changes in the insurance industry.
-If we do not anticipate, keep pace with and adapt to technological and other changes impacting the insurance industry, it will harm our ability to compete, decrease the value of our products to customers, and materially and adversely affect our business.
+There is increasing focus by traditional insurance industry participants, technology companies, insurtech start-up companies, and others on using technology and innovation, including artificial intelligence, to simplify and improve the customer experience, increase efficiencies, redesign products, alter business models, and effect other potentially disruptive changes in the insurance industry.
+If we do not anticipate, keep pace with, and adapt to technological and other changes impacting the insurance industry, it will harm our ability to compete, decrease the value of our products to customers, and materially and adversely affect our business.
+For example, competitors that deploy artificial intelligence and advanced analytics at scale, or that have access to data sets we cannot use for legal or practical reasons, may achieve superior underwriting, claims, and expense outcomes.
 Furthermore, innovation, technological change and changing customer preferences in the markets in which we operate also pose other risks to our businesses.
-For example, they could result in increasing our service, administrative, policy acquisition or general expenses as we seek to distinguish our products and services from those of our competitors or otherwise keep up with such innovation and changes.
-Increased competition could result in fewer submissions, lower premium rates, and less favorable policy terms and conditions, which could reduce our underwriting profits, or within our program services and other fronting operations, our operating profits, and have a material adverse effect on our results of operations and financial condition.
+For example, they could result in increasing our service, administrative, policy acquisition. or general expenses as we seek to distinguish our products and services from those of our competitors or otherwise keep up with such innovation and changes.
+Increased competition could result in fewer submissions, lower premium rates, and less favorable policy terms and conditions, which could reduce our underwriting profits, or within our fronting operations, our operating profits, and have a material adverse effect on our results of operations and financial condition.
 The historical cyclicality in the property and casualty insurance industry could have a material adverse effect on our ability to improve or maintain underwriting profits or to grow or maintain premium volume.
-The insurance and reinsurance markets have historically been cyclical, characterized by extended periods of intense price competition due to excessive underwriting capacity, and more recently alternative sources of capital, as well as periods when shortages of capacity permitted more favorable rate levels.
+The insurance markets have historically been cyclical, characterized by extended periods of intense price competition due to excessive underwriting capacity, and alternative sources of capital, as well as periods when shortages of capacity permitted more favorable rate levels.
 Among our competitive strengths have been our specialty product focus and our niche market strategy.
 These strengths also make us vulnerable in periods of intense competition to actions by other insurance companies who seek to write additional premiums without appropriate regard for underwriting profitability.
-At times it could be very difficult for us to grow or maintain premium volume levels without sacrificing underwriting profits.
+At times, it could be very difficult for us to grow or maintain premium volume levels without sacrificing underwriting profits.
 If we are not successful in maintaining rates or achieving rate increases, it may be difficult for us to improve or maintain underwriting profits or to grow or maintain premium volume levels.
+We depend on a few brokers for a large portion of our premiums and the loss of business provided by any one of them could have a material adverse effect on us.
+We market our insurance products worldwide through brokers.
+For the year ended December 31, 2025, our top five independent brokers represented 37% of the gross premiums written by our underwriting operations.
+Loss of all or a substantial portion of the business provided by one or more of these brokers could have a material adverse effect on our business.

 See a full breakdown of risk according to category and subcategory.
 The list starts with the category with the most risk.
 Click on subcategories to read relevant extracts from the most recent report.